 (1,000 word maximum)

 - How big is your world?
-How much are you aware of?
-How much are you unaware of?
-In both cases, how do you know?
+How much exists—or might exist—beyond it?
+How do you know, or suspect?

 - Compare your world with the worlds of mosquitoes and other creatures and things.
 From your standpoint and theirs, how do (or might) their worlds differ from yours?
 Or do (or might) their worlds not differ from yours at all?